josephGZC/amazon_sentiment_analysis/README.md

 <a href="#toc">[ back to contents ]</a>

 <p align="justify">
-This project analyzed <strong>Amazon sales data and customer sentiment</strong> across various product categories using a VADER-based approach.
+This project analyzed <strong>Amazon sales data and customer sentiment</strong> across various product categories using a lexicon-based approach.
 The analyses revealed an average sentiment score of 0.813 (on a -1 to +1 scale) with 72% of products classified as positive, indicating a <strong>generally favorable buyer experience</strong>.
 A Pearson correlation analysis (r = 0.12) indicated that <strong>customer sentiment is weakly related to price</strong>, emphasizing the importance of product quality and user experience.
 Certain subcategories, such as battery chargers (electronics) and exhaust fans (home & kitchen), showed negative sentiment, highlighting the need for stricter quality control.
 Separating products by review volume (≥20k vs. <20k reviews) identified under-marketed but high-quality items, including webcams, power LAN adapters, and tripods, which could benefit from <strong>targeted promotions</strong>.
 To enhance customer satisfaction and marketplace efficiency, <strong>re-program search ranking algorithms</strong> to prioritize well-rated yet under-marketed products (e.g., Philips GC1905 Steam Iron and Mi 108 cm Full HD Android LED TV) while enforcing <strong>stricter quality measures</strong> for consistently low-rated items (e.g., ENVIE ECR-20 Battery Charger and Fire-Boltt Ninja Calling Smartwatch).
 Additionally, <strong>policy refinements</strong> should address recurring complaints in low-scoring subcategories, such as streaming clients and data dongles.
 </p>

 ## 3. Dataset Overview <a name="dataset-overview"></a>